 If you want to make your work twice as fast, consider laser wood engravers with two working heads, for example the Wattsan 1290 ST Duos.
 The robust, reinforced gantry features two working heads that synchronously perform their task on each half of the working area.

-There is also the Wattsan 1610 LT Duos, a model of a laser engraving machine for wood with two heads with a working area size of 1600x1000 mm.
+There is also the Wattsan 1610 Duos LT, a model of a laser engraving machine for wood with two heads with a working area size of 1600x1000 mm.

 When selecting a laser wood engraving machine, pay attention to the engines, in particular to the following important points: